 The pot-bellied stove that Mrs. Shirey used for heat and cooking was replaced with a field stone fireplace.
 Inside the fireplace is a chimney crane used for heat control during cooking.
 Below is the spinning wheel, butter churn, and a small table with a wash basin, pitcher, and grooming supplies.

 The bed is rumored to have belonged to Jimmy Stewart’s grandfather, General Samuel Jackson of Civil War fame.
 A close-up shows the rope springs and straw filled mattress.
 The use of rope springs gave rise to the saying, “Good night, sleep tight, don’t let the bedbugs bite” because a person would sleep better if the rope was pulled tightly.
 And with a straw mattress came the danger of bedbugs!
 Under the bed can be seen the chamber pot which was useful if one didn’t care to use the outhouse at night.

 The sewing and knitting corner has an old treadle sewing machine as well as yarn that could have come from the spinning wheel.
 The bedside table holds an oil lamp and some old books for bedtime reading.

 The cabin ceiling is very low.
 For scale reference, Christine, the young lady in the picture below, is 5’5″ and can easily reach the rafters.

 Note the wide planks of the floor.
 There are several handmade rag rugs scattered throughout the cabin.

 This is the back door of the cabin.
 We hope you enjoyed your tour of Drake’s Log Cabin.
-If you would like to view the cabin in person, please contact the Apollo Area Historical Society at 724-478-2899 or email at email@example.com.
+If you would like to view the cabin in person, please contact the Apollo Area Historical Society at 724-478-2899 or email at firstname.lastname@example.org.
 If you like our website, please consider a donation to the AAHS to keep our history alive!
 Thanks!
-Cick here to donate.
+Click here to donate.